dimitri-edel/codeinstitute/readme.md

 ### Movies page
 The page only covers the most iconic movies with Bruce Lee playing the main character.
 ### Books page
-The page gives a short descritpion of all of Bruce Lee's books on martial arts and
+The page gives a short descritpion of all of Bruce Lee's books on martial arts and provides the user with the opportunity to order one of his books.
 ## Testing
 ### Bugs
 A few minor bugs came up at the first test.
 But all of them were typos and were fixed immediately.